 Veri Veri Teriyaki Chicken

 Enjoy as is or with a side dish.
 If you do have leftovers you can save in the fridge in a freezer bag.
-The next day I like to dice it up and either make fried rice with it or a stir fry with veggies.
-Y’all know I hate wasting food so try something new with your leftovers and you may find a new favorite dish.
+The next day I like to dice it up and either make fried rice with more of this or soy sauce with stir fry veggies.
+Yโall know I hate wasting food so pick from our leftover chicken breast recipes and try something new, you may find a new favorite dish.

 Chicken Teriyaki Recipe Using Bottled Sauce